My Sinus Story

 I would:

 Light yellow or clear - breathing dry air can cause it.
 It can indicate also that I have a cold probably caused by a virus in your URT (upper respiratory tract).
 Antibiotics won't touch it.
 It will have to run its course--usually just a few days.
-But I would treat it this way I would::
+But I would relieve it this way I would::

 - If I were a smoker I would quit.
 Until I do so I would probably have a recurring phlegm problem